Ns-Bots/TG-RENAMER-BOT/README.md

 - `OWNER_ID:` Your Telegram user id, Get this value from [@FileStore_Nsbot](https://telegram.dog/FileStore_Nsbot)

+- `AUTH_GROUP:` Your Telegram group id in which bot should work.

 ## Optional Vars 💬
 - `AUTH_USERS:` List of Auth User IDs separated by whitespace and who had right to use admin commands.